ericoporto/ggj18_codenameLT/README.md

 # Codename-LT

-Codename-LT source here is the product of 48h of development with an awesome team of people.
+Codename-LT source here is the product of 48h of development with an awesome team of people from the [VACAROXA](https://www.padrim.com.br/vacaroxa).
+Find them on [twitter looking the Hashtag](https://twitter.com/hashtag/vacaroxa?src=hash) or follow [@estudiovacaroxa](https://twitter.com/estudiovacaroxa).

 This README tries to explain only the **source code** of the game.
 The not great decision of making a game engine, in a language I had only used for 2h in the previous sunday, and riskying the